-Raynaud’s Disease And Natural Cures
+Raynaud’s Disease And A Natural Drug Free Solution.

 Before discussing natural cures for Raynaud’s disease, let’s talk about this disorder, causes, symptoms and key considerations among other things.

 Raynaud’s disease is a disorder of the blood vessels that supply blood to the skin.
 This condition causes the fingers, toes and occasionally the ears, nose, tongue, knees and nipples to feel cold and numb.

 A typical Raynaud’s attack occurs in stages and may appear as follows:

 The part of the body first affected becomes white as a result of the reduction in blood supply;